ay129-35MR/airMail-epaper/README.md

 ### System Overview

 This project connects Airbnb guest booking data to e-paper tags in your home.
 Airbnb API isnt available to me and I cant justify the cost of Hospitable or other such services.
 I already use the excellent Rental control https://github.com/tykeal/homeassistant-rental-control integration, but that does not show guest names.
-However, I use Gmail as my airbnb inbox and get emails from airbnb there, so an automated way of getting this info is helpful  I run home assistant on raspberry Pi 4B with attached SSD, and have a separate plex server on an always on Windows 11 n150 NUC.
+However, I use Gmail as my airbnb inbox and get emails from airbnb there, so an automated way of getting this info is helpful.
+I run home assistant on raspberry Pi 4B with attached SSD, and have a separate plex server on an always-on Windows 11 n150 NUC.

 ### Flow: